 Since 2000, Sutherland has formally created an Intellectual Property Group, opened burgeoning offices in New York and Houston, and successfully integrated its operations always employing the latest in state-of-the-art technology.

 In May 2005, Mark D. Wasserman succeeded Jim Henderson to become firmwide Managing Partner.
-The firm now has approximately 425 lawyers and represents clients around the globe from its offices in Atlanta, Washington, New York, Austin, Houston and Sacramento.
+The firm now has approximately 425 lawyers and represents clients around the globe from its offices in Atlanta, Austin, Geneva, Houston, London, New York, Sacramento and Washington.